fkh/Public-Experience-Network/README.md

 - Can we start with some cities where it's possible do a lot of hand holding.
 - Commerce should be incorporated (argument that we need to pay the experts)
 - We should build the experience before building the tech
-- how will this be accept into the public record?
+- How will this be accepted into the public record?
-- how can you get people beyond the rockstars using this.
+- How can you get people beyond the rockstars using this.
 - Look at Kathy Conrad's microtasking process for government staff, with badges and visible recognition as an incentive.
-- maybe introduce a vetting process, start with civic engagement and then work up to what people might be good at.
+- Maybe introduce a vetting process, start with civic engagement and then work up to what people might be good at.
-- identify two problems in our communities
+- Identify two problems in our communities
 - Does this set back open gov efforts -- if city governments invite contributions but don't act on them, or if they take bad advice and act on it?
 What does this informal approach to government do -- government is formal for a reason.
 - Start small and offline - find a topic area and a network, then build the tool later.
 - What's the right size of municipality for PEN?
 Maybe small ones where gov and citizens are already close?